A Fish Story

 My only other fishing experience was when I was 17 and a camp counselor at Living Waters Camp.
 Living Waters was a camp near Cassopolis Michigan where kids would come from all over for a week of camp experience and to learn about God.
 Camp Living Waters was surrounded by water and it’s springs produced the freshest water I have ever drank!
 Anyway a couple of times I got a fishing rod out and baited my hook with a worm and cast my line into the water.
 After sitting in the hot sun for a while both times without any bites I gave up.
 The equipment I was using was more sophisticated than the old bamboo pole.
 Strange that my equipment was better but something else must have gone awry.

 Since my knowledge and experience with fishing is so limited you might wonder why I am even writing a story on the subject!
 Well years ago we had a visiting speaker at our church.
 His sermon was so memorable because his examples were all about sports!
 To a kid who loved sports he got my attention immediately!
 I remember he talked about a runner from the past.
 This runner was just another runner until he made himself elite.
-The story goes that this runner was tired of his also ran finishes and wanted desperately to win.
+The story goes that this runner was tired of his middle of the pack finishes and wanted desperately to win.
 The thing that stood out about this guy was not his great ability but his desire.
 Although he had great desire and trained as much or more than anyone the results were the same.
 Then one day he had an idea.
 He decided that he would try to add extra weight to his shoes while training!
 At the time there was no scientific way to do this and it was ahead of it’s time thinking.
 He added lead weight to the outside of his shoes!
 He kept running the same distances in training but now with his special training shoes!
 Surprisingly the results were almost immediate as in races his normal track shoes felt so much lighter!
 He began to see his name shoot up the leader board in races and eventually he was at the very top!
 The message was that if you desire something bad enough you will come up with a way to accomplish your dream.

 The speaker then began talking about fishing.
 He talked about fishing in general and then compared the average fisherman to the professional one.
 The average family might decide to go fishing like mine did years ago.
 They might decide to rent a boat or just cast their lines on the shore like we did.
 Usually the average person going fishing for the pleasure of the event just take some worms along for bait.
 Maybe if they get more advanced they might take along some night crawlers.
 Like my experience years ago it isn’t about how many fish you get.
 The whole idea of fishing is to get out and do something relaxing in the nice pleasant sun.
 It is a chance to get away from the world and get your mind on something besides everyday life.